 Hot air rises, and even in homes which have plenty of tall, strategically placed windows; it can still get stiflingly hot indoors.
 For people who can’t beat the heat to hang out on the porch, high ceilings provided a respite by allowing the hot air to rise to the top of the room, leaving cooler air closer to the floor.

 Stay comfortable indoors by calling (714) 613-1016 to reach experts with your best interest in mind.
-Give the professionals at Dial One Sonshine in Stanton, CA a call today.
+Give the professionals at Dial One Sonshine in Santa Ana, CA a call today.

 Our AC services include: